-Authorized Certifier - The Contractor's CEO, CFO, or an individual with delegated authority to sign for and who reports directly to the CEO and/or CFO.
+Authorized Certifier - The Contractor's CEO, COO, CFO, or an individual with delegated authority to sign for and who reports directly to the CEO and/or CFO.
+If an individual is delegated authority, the CEO, COO or CFO is ultimately responsible for the certification.